justinjest/EVEST/readme.md

 - Display market opportunities

 > Returns a list of items to consider trading based on the criteria you set in your preferences.
+You can copy these and paste them straight into your in-game market quickbar!

 - Make transactions